alkimiadev/youtube_censorship/index.md

 - Views from different accounts showing hidden posts.
 - Examples of toxic comments from forum moderators.
 - Screenshots of hidden YouTube comments.

+### 5. **reporting/**

+A directory focused on guiding users through reporting their experiences with YouTube’s moderation system.
+Includes templates and detailed instructions for submitting reports on issues such as shadow bans, account suspensions, DMCA takedowns, and support-related concerns.

+---

+### 6. **contributing/**

+Provides guidelines on how to contribute to the project.
+Includes detailed instructions for providing feedback, suggesting new areas of focus, developing tools, raising awareness, and collaborating on research.